What is a Windows XP Icon

 You can easily recognize icon from background.

-Icon with full (256 levels) alpha channel (Win XP).
+Icon with full (256 levels) of alpha channel in Win XP.

-Edges are smoothly blend with background.
+Edges are smoothly blended with background.

 Shadow effect is created by blending background with black color.